*Applications for the 18th GSMC FAIMER Regional Institute are now open.

-- Dr. Avinash Supe takes charge as Director (ME & MH), Municipal Corporation of Greater Mumbai from 1st March 2016
+- Dr. Neelam Andrade takes charge as Director (ME & MH), Municipal Corporation of Greater Mumbai from 1st March 2022

-- Dr. Avinash Supe takes charge as Dean of Seth G S Medical College & KEM Hospital from 17th January 2015
+- Dr. Sangeeta Ravat takes charge as Dean of Seth G S Medical College & KEM Hospital from 1st January 2022

 The GSMC-FAIMER Regional Institute (GSMC-FRI), based at the Seth G.S.
 Medical College in Mumbai, India, is a two-year fellowship program for health professions faculty who have the potential to improve medical education at their schools.
 Approximately 16 fellowships are offered each year.
 The fellowship is designed to teach education methods, scholarship, and leadership skills, and to develop an active, supportive professional network among educators.